tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 If You're like _Is a step-by-step guide even appropriate for a messy, iterative and context-specific process such as designing?_, then congrats -- You got me.
 I mention this tension in [Why such a guide](#why-such-a-guide).

-If You're ready to go, just keep scrolling 😎.
+If You're ready to go, just keep scrolling. 😎

 ## Table of Contents